geany/geany-plugins/geanygendoc/docs/manual.rst

 ==========

 The file type determines which configuration applies to which document.
-*File type identifiers* are the lowercased name of the Geany's file type, for example "c" or "python".
+*File type identifiers* are the lowercased name of Geany's file type, for example "c" or "python".

 Configuration for a particular file type goes in a file named